-It is the opinion of the School of Mathematics that in order to gain a major in Mathematics, five subjects should be completed by graduation.
+In order to gain a "major" in Mathematics, a student should include in his course at least five subjects offered by the School of Mathematics.
 Students whose main interests lie in other fields will not desire to include so much Mathematics.

 If it is intended that only three mathematical subjects are to be taken, then Mathematics I, Pure Mathematics II and Pure Mathematics III would be a sequence providing some depth.
 However, consideration should be given to the inclusion of Theory of Statistics I or Applied Mathematics II.
 These are second year (Group II) subjects.
-The combination of at least one of these with Pure Mathematics II gives a broader coverage at somewhat less depth than Pure Mathematics III.
-Both Theory of Statistics I and Applied Mathematics II can be attempted without the inclusion of Pure Mathematics II.
+The combination of at least one of these with Pure Mathematics II gives a broader coverage at somewhat less depth than pure Mathematics III.